alexellis/xservedbyfinder/go_v2/README.md

 #Go
 This is an attempt at an idiomatic Go implementation.
-It makes a number of HTTP HEAD requests concurrently, feeding the results back through a channel to function that finds and prints the unique header values as they come in.
+It makes a number of HTTP HEAD requests concurrently, feeding the results back through a channel to a function that finds and prints the unique header values as they are found.

 ##Building it
 ````sh